 - 1 bunch scallions chopped

-- 1 cup chopped cilantro optional
+- 1 cup cilantro chopped, optional

-- 4 cups mung bean sprout
+- 4 cups mung bean sprouts

-- 4-6 sprigs Thai basil
+- 6 springs Thai basil

-- 1 jalapeno cut into slices
+- 1 medium jalapeno cut into slices

 - 1 pound thinly sliced beef ribeye, filet mignon, or eye of round